Answered By: APUS Librarians Last Updated: Jan 09, 2020 Views: 277881

 - The independent variable(s): who or what you predict will affect the dependent variable

 - What you predict the effect will be.

 See some examples:

-Note: if you are designing a research study, explore the Research Methods Information guide for helpful resources.
+Note: if you are designing a research study, explore the Research Methods section of the library for helpful resources.